Chogha Zanbil: Archaeology

-Chogha Zanbil was excavated in six seasons (a total of 21 months) between 1951 and 1962 by Roman Ghirshman with the French Archeological Mission.
-Almost 100,000 cubic yards of debris were removed in the process, using a crew of 100 to 125 workers at a time.
-Excavations exposed a quadrangle 1300 square foot wall enclosed sacred area with temples and courtyards.
+Excavations exposed a quadrangle 1300 ft2 wall enclosed sacred area with temples and courtyards.
 The five stage ziggurat stood at its center, with the corners oriented to the cardinal points.
 Every 11th level of bricks in the ziggurat was inscribed.
 Large gates were built into the four sides with three having stairs to the 2nd level and one, the southwest, to the 5th and highest level.
 At each gate there were half life sized statues, one, of blue-glazed terracotta with an inscription dedicated to the god Inshushinak.
 Excavation showed that the ziggurat was built in two phases, to the 2nd level first, with two temples, then subsequently to the 5th level.
 In one of the temples white and black glass tiles were found.

 Five tombs were found under rooms in the courtyard.
 Tomb 1 was apparently never used, Tomb V was robbed out in antiquity, Tomb II contained partially burned remains of five individuals (cremated elsewhere), and Tomb IV, completely undisturbed, contained an adult female between 40–60 years old accompanied by grave goods.

-A number of inscribed bricks were found (5257 in total with most in Elamite but with 67 in Akkadian).
+A number of inscribed bricks were found (5,257 in total with most in Elamite but with 67 in Akkadian).
 One read:

 "I, Untaš-Napiriša, son of Humbanumena, king of Anšan and of Susa, anxious for my life to be continually prosperous, so that I may noy be granted the extinction of my prosperous lineage, a temple of baked bricks and a sanctuary of glazed bricks I built; I gave it to Inšušinak of the Siyan-kuk and I a temple tower erected.
 May what I made and toiled for, as a gift on my behalf, be acceptable to Inšušinak!"